 When considering 7.4 Vortec performance upgrades, one of the most important things to think about are the engine’s power limits.
-Luckily, the Vortec 7400 is incredibly sturdy and stout.
+Luckily, these engines are incredibly sturdy and stout.
 The block is almost indestructible and will take anything you want to throw at it.
 Seriously.
-It might sound hard to believe, but there have been cars dynoing at over 2,000 hp using 454 big blocks.
+It might sound hard to believe, but there have been cars dyno’ing at over 2,000 hp on the block.
 Granted, those are full race versions with completely changed internals, but the block itself is very similar.

 The internals are good for well past 800 hp.
 The L21 versions had forged pistons and a forged crankshaft, which can handle more power than the L29s.
 The biggest thing to make sure of when upping the power is upgrading the fueling system.
-As we talked about before, the SQI system was issue prone, so taking care of that is of paramount importance.
+The SQI system was issue prone, so taking care of that is of paramount importance.
 You’ll want a minimum of a bigger fuel pump past 350 horsepower, as well as larger injectors depending on power levels.

 It’s also important to note that while the 7.4 Vortec is a 454 Big Block, the truck version is different from the crate version.
 It is also different from the big blocks of the 1970s, with the only similarity being the displacement of the block.
-With that being said, the 7.4 Vortec is a very common engine used for swaps, and it is known for making lots of power.
+With that being said, these are very common engines used for swaps, and they are known for making lots of power.

 Top 7.4 Vortec Performance Upgrades

 This list doesn’t cover every possible 7.4 Vortec mod, but goes with the most cost effective ones for making horsepower.
 We aren’t recommending things like a bigger throttle body or cold air intake, because those will only make very minimal differences by themselves.

 1) 411 PCM Swap